KylashSri/srikylashSrishanmuganathan_T1A3/README.md

 * Ability to recount the consumed meals, displaying meal name and calorie count

 ## Sources:
-I used this [To-do list](https://realpython.com/python-typer-cli/#demo) as a research source for how to implement command line prompts and such
+I used [this](https://youtu.be/nqx2kMgKRVo) as a research source for how to implement console application.